muazhurani/mesk-ulkhitam/README.md

 ## License

-Mesk Ul-Khitam is released under [Commons Clause License Condition v1.0](https://commonsclause.com/), which allows for modification and distribution for both personal and commercial purposes.
+Mesk Ul-Khitam is released under [Commons Clause License Condition v1.0](https://commonsclause.com/), which allows for modification and distribution only for personal purposes.

 ## Contact